 One of the best things you can do to control humidity at home is to invest in a dehumidifier.
 These devices will effectively draw moisture out of the air, eliminating pollutants such as dust mites and mold.

-As you’re spending time in the kitchen cooking your favorite meals, it’s crucial to keep the area well-ventilated.
+As you’re spending time in the kitchen cooking your favorite meals, keeping the area well-ventilated is crucial.
 If you have a gas stove, it will release nitrogen dioxide, which can be harmful at certain levels.

-The EPA has stated that in some cases, nitrogen dioxide levels are greater indoors compared to outdoors.
-It can lead to a number of health hazards such as lung diseases and acute or chronic bronchitis (13).
+The EPA has stated that in some cases, nitrogen dioxide levels are greater indoors than outdoors.
+It can lead to several health hazards, such as lung diseases and acute or chronic bronchitis (13).

 Household dust can be tricky to deal with.
 It might be easy to remove what’s lingering in the corners, but what about airborne particles?
-Airborne dust can be inhaled and cause a number of issues to your health, such as allergies or coughing.
+Airborne dust can be inhaled and cause many issues to your health, such as allergies or coughing.

-Having a good vacuum cleaner with a HEPA filter can help to eliminate much of the dust on the floor and surfaces.
+A good vacuum cleaner with a HEPA filter can help eliminate dust on the floor and surfaces.

 To remove dust from the air, we recommend using an air purifier.
 This device will draw air in and pull it through a series of filters before releasing clean air.

-Despite their microscopic size, dust mites aren’t able to stay afloat in the air for long.
+Despite their microscopic size, dust mites cannot stay afloat in the air for long.
 However, as you’re cleaning or sitting down on a surface, they can be temporarily released into the air for you to inhale.